Skip to content

 Defaults to 2 (i.e., 4 terms per line).

-source (bool, optional): Whether to return the latex source code for the visualization.
-Defaults to False.
+source (bool, optional): Whether to return the latex source code for the visualization option "matrix" and

 Returns: